 Amerisafe Group first provides an initial Industrial Hygiene Safety assessment to determine exposure potentials and then develops a sampling plan that will meet your needs.
 Our Safety Consultants have strong backgrounds in the use of appropriate NIOSH, OSHA, EPA and other regulatory agencies sampling protocols.
 Amerisafe Group utilizes only AIHA accredited laboratories for all industrial hygiene sampling analysis.

-Upon receipt of monitoring results, Amerisafe develops corrective actions, including control measures and recommendations for process changes that will ensure employee safety and health, all of which are contained in a written Industrial Hygiene report that is provided to you.
+Upon receipt of monitoring results, Amerisafe Consultants will help to develop corrective actions, including environmental control measures and recommendations for process changes that will ensure employee health and safety, all of which are contained in a written Industrial Hygiene report that is provided to you.

 Respirable crystalline silica is produced by the drilling, cutting, and grinding of materials that contain silica, such as concrete, stone, and brick.
 The process of hydraulic fracturing, or fracking, also exposes workers to silica dust.
 Nearly 2.3 million workers in the construction and general industries are exposed to the effects of silica dust, which include silicosis, lung cancer, kidney disease, and COPD (chronic obstructive pulmonary disease).

 Air monitoring is required in order to determine exposure levels of employees and to help to decide what protective measures need to be implemented.
-Amerisafe Group has an Industrial Hygiene Team that can establish sampling strategies, monitor workers, and clearly report results to assist employers with compliance.
+Amerisafe Group has a team of Industrial Hygiene Consultants that can establish sampling strategies, monitor workers, and clearly report results to assist employers with compliance.

 On March 24, 2016, OSHA released a new, final rule designed to eliminate the harmful effects of crystalline silica dust.
 Containing two standards, one for Construction and one for General Industry and Maritime, the new OSHA silica rule is projected to save nearly 600 lives and prevent over 900 new cases of silicosis annually once fully implemented.

 In order to help better understand the differences between the old silica rule and the new one, Amerisafe Group offers open-enrollment training designed for construction and manufacturing business owners, supervisors, managers and safety and HR professionals.
-Custom classes can also be developed and executed at your location.
+Custom classes can also be developed by our consultants and executed at your location.